siderolabs/terraform-provider-talos/docs/ephemeral-resources/cluster_health.md

 ### Optional

-- `skip_kubernetes_checks` (Boolean) Skip Kubernetes component checks, this is useful to check if the nodes has finished booting up and kubelet is running.
-Default is false.
+- `health_check_level` (String) Health check level to perform.
+Options: 'full' (all checks), 'talos' (pre-boot sequence checks), 'k8s' (pre-boot + k8s readiness checks).
+Use 'k8s' when Talos has no CNI, as it will pass once Kubernetes components are healthy even if CNI is absent and the node is not Ready.
+Default is 'full'.
 - `timeout` (String) Timeout for the health check.
 Defaults to 10m.
 Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
 - `worker_nodes` (List of String) List of worker nodes to check for health.